TFP / TFCD Photo Shoot Singapore

 - You do not edit/crop any photograph.
 You do not edit or crop any of the photographs in any way.
 You may be a designer or somehow have knowledge in Lightroom or PhotoShop, you do not insult my work.
 If you are going to post them inside Instagram, do click on the feature to upload picture of the original ratio and do not add any filter.

 - Copyright.
 I own all rights to the photographs and will put them up online, such as this website, as my portfolio, or submit them for competition.
-You have no rights to make me remove the photographs at any point of time.
+You have no rights to reject or make me remove the photographs at any point of time.

 - Credit to me.
 Credit to me (my Facebook page, Instagram page and this photography website) when you post your photographs anywhere.